clojure-goes-fast/clj-java-decompiler/README.md

 - ND can disassemble any already defined Clojure function.
 CJD needs the Clojure form to be passed directly to it.

+The last limitation comes from the fact that Java and Clojure don't keep the bytecode for classes it loaded anywhere.
+When the Clojure compiler compiles a piece of Clojure code, it transforms it into bytecode in memory, then loads with a classloader, and discards the bytecode.

+no.dissassemble works around this by being a Java agent which instruments the classloader to save all classes it ever loaded into an accessible hashmap, so that they can be retrieved later.
+This however means you must start the Clojure program with ND's agent on the classpath.

+So, you can't decompile an existing function definition with CJD.
+But if you are using CIDER, you can jump to the definition of the function you want to decompile, disable read-only mode (<kbd>C-x C-q</kbd>), wrap the `defn` form with `clj-java-decompiler.core/decompile` and recompile the form (<kbd>C-c C-c</kbd>).

 ## License

 clj-java-decompiler is distributed under the Eclipse Public License.